 Tell a non-Calabrese Italian that you're going to Calabria and you will probably elicit some surprise, inevitably followed by stories of the 'ndrangheta – the Calabrian Mafia – notorious for smuggling and kidnapping wealthy northerners and keeping them hidden in the mountains.

-But Calabria contains startling natural beauty, and spectacular towns that seem to grow out of the craggy mountaintops.
+But Calabria contains startling natural beauty and spectacular towns that seem to grow out of the craggy mountaintops.
 It has three national parks: the Pollino in the north, the Sila in the centre and the Aspromonte in the south.
-It's around 90% hills, but skirted by some of Italy's finest coast, 780km of it (ignore the bits devoured by unappealing holiday camps).
+It's around 90% hills, but skirted by some 780km of Italy's finest coast (ignore the bits devoured by unappealing holiday camps).
 Bergamot grows here, and it's the only place in the world where the plants are of sufficient quality to produce the essential oil used in many perfumes and to flavour Earl Grey tea.
 As in Puglia, there are hundreds of music and food festivals here year-round, reaching a fever pitch in July and August.

 Admittedly, you sometimes feel as if you have stepped into a 1970s postcard, as its towns, destroyed by repeated earthquakes, are often surrounded by brutal breeze-block suburbs.
 The region has suffered from the unhealthy miscegenation between European and government subsidies (aimed to develop the south) and dark Mafia opportunism.
 Half-finished houses often mask well-furnished flats where families live happily, untroubled by invasive house taxes.

 This is where to head for an adventure into the unknown.

 Calabria destination guides